An obstruction to the local lifting problem: Introduction

-The Oort conjecture states that every cyclic group $C_q$ of order $q=p^h$ lifts locally.
-This conjecture was proved recently by F. Pop \cite{MR3194816} using the work of A. Obus and S. Wewers \cite{ObusWewers}.
-A. Obus proved that $A_4$ is local Oort group in \cite{MR3556796} and this was also known to F. Pop and I. Bouw and S. Wewers \cite{MR2254623}.
-The case of dihedral groups $D_p$ are known to be local Oort by the work of I. Bouw and S. Wewers for $p$ odd \cite{MR2254623} and by the work of G. Pagot \cite{PagotPhd}.
+The Oort conjecture states that every cyclic group $C_q$ of order $q=p^h$ {is a local Oort group}.
+This conjecture was recently proven by F. Pop \cite{MR3194816} using the work of A. Obus and S. Wewers \cite{ObusWewers}.
+A. Obus proved that $A_4$ is a local Oort group in \cite{MR3556796} and this was also known to F. Pop as well as I. Bouw and S. Wewers \cite{MR2254623}.
+Dihedral groups $D_p$ are known to be local Oort by the work of I. Bouw and S. Wewers for $p$ odd \cite{MR2254623} and by the work of G. Pagot \cite{PagotPhd}.
 Several cases of dihedral groups $D_{p^h}$ for small $p^h$ have been studied by A. Obus \cite{Obus2017} and H. Dang, S. Das, K. Karagiannis, A. Obus, V. Thatte \cite{MR4450616}, while the $D_4$ was studied by B. Weaver \cite{MR3874854}.
-For more details on the lifting problem we refer to \cite{MR2441248}, \cite{MR2919977}, \cite{MR3591155}, \cite{Obus12}.
+For further details on the lifting problem, refer to \cite{MR2441248}, \cite{MR2919977}, \cite{MR3591155}, \cite{Obus12}.

-Probably, the most important of the known so far obstructions is the KGB obstruction \cite{MR2919977}.
-It was conjectured that if the $p$-Sylow subgroup of $G$ is cyclic, then this is the only obstruction for the local lifting problem, see \cite{Obus12}, \cite{Obus2017}.
-In particular, the KGB-obstruction for the dihedral group $D_q$ is known to vanish, so the conjecture asserts that the local action of $D_q$ always lifts.
-We will provide in section \ref{sec:no-lift} a counterexample to this conjecture, by proving that the HKG-cover corresponding to $D_{125}$, with a selection of lower jumps $9,189,4689$ does not lift.
+Perhaps the most significant of the currently known obstructions is the KGB obstruction \cite{MR2919977}.
+It was conjectured that if the $p$-Sylow subgroup of $G$ is cyclic, then this is the sole obstruction for the local lifting problem, see \cite{Obus12}, \cite{Obus2017}.
+In particular, the KGB obstruction for the dihedral group $D_q$ is known to vanish, and the so called ``generalized Oort conjecture'' asserts that the local action of $D_q$ always lifts {for $q$-odd}.

+In this article, we will provide a new obstruction for the lifting problem of a $C_q \rtimes C_m$-action and in particular for the group $D_q$.
+We would like to emphasize that in contrast to the KGB obstruction, which vanishes for the dihedral groups of order $2p^h$, our obstruction does not.
+Using this criterion we provide in section \ref{sec:no-lift} a counterexample to the generalized Oort conjecture, by proving the HKG-cover corresponding to $D_{125}$, with a selection of lower jumps $9,189,4689$ does not lift.